edgedb/rfcs/text/1001-edgedb-server-control.rst

   if specified, ``edgedb install`` will only attempt to update the existing installations.

-``--docker``
+``--method={package|docker}``
-  Use Docker instead of downloading and installing packages directly onto the user's system.
+  Use specified installation method. ``package`` installs a native package on supported operating systems.
+While ``docker`` uses Docker instead of downloading and installing packages directly onto the user's system.
 The Docker daemon must be present and accessible by the user.

 Implementation
 --------------

-By default, ``edgedb install`` will look for the most suitable package for the current platform and install it using the system's package manager if one is available, or download and unpack a generic package for the OS/arch, or use Docker if available (and requested).
+By default, ``edgedb install`` will use system's package manager.
+If platform is unsupported error message will show other options, like installing it in Docker container if the latter is available on the system.

 edgedb server uninstall